Of copulas, quantiles, ranks and spectra: An $L_1$-approach to spectral analysis: An -approach to spectral analysis

-\subsection{The Laplace, copula, and rank-based Laplace periodogram kernels.}
+\subsection{The Laplace, copula and rank-based Laplace periodogram kernels}

-The Laplace (resp., the copula) cross-covariance kernels describe the behaviour of $Y_t$ (resp., of~$U_t=F_Y(Y_t)$) via a characterization of their conditional quantiles.

-If a quantile-based approach is to be considered, it seems intuitively reasonable that the traditional $L_2$-tools, which are closely related with the concepts of mean and variance, be abandoned in favor of quantile-specific ones.
-In particular, traditional $L_2$-projections should be replaced with (weighted) $L_1$-ones.
+The copula cross-covariance kernels describe the serial behavior of $Y_t$'s quantiles.
+If quantiles are to be considered, it seems intuitively reasonable that the traditional $L_2$-tools, which are closely related with the concepts of mean and variance, be abandoned in favor of quantile-related ones.
+In particular, traditional $L_2$-projections should be replaced with (weighted) $L_1$-projections.
 Recall that, in traditional spectral analysis, estimation is usually based on the {\it ordinary periodogram}

-where $ \omega_{j,n} = {2\pi j}/{n}\in {\cal F}_n:=\{ {2\pi j}/{n}\vert\ j = \frac{1}{2}, \ldots , \lfloor\frac{n-1}{2}\rfloor ,\lfloor\frac{n}{2}\rfloor \}$ denote the positive {\it Fourier frequencies}.
+where { $ \omega_{j,n} = {2\uppi j}/{n}\in{\mathcal F}_n:=\{ {2\uppi j}/{n}| j = 1, \ldots, \lfloor\frac{n-1}{2}\rfloor- 1, \lfloor\frac{n-1}{2}\rfloor\}$ } denote the positive {\it Fourier frequencies}.
 A straightforward calculation shows that this can be expressed as